 One of the pioneers of Sport Fishing on Dundas Island, few have explored the fishery as thoroughly as Clay.
-A passionate angler and entrepreneur, Clay has been guiding and operating the Lodge of an impressive 22 years, gradually growing the business over time.
+A passionate angler and entrepreneur, Clay has been guiding and operating the Lodge since 1991, gradually growing the business over time.
 Clayton’s incredible enthusiasm for fishing is infectious – after a day on the water with Clay you will understand why the Lodge has been successful for all these years.
 During the winter months, when not working on the Lodge, his passion for angling takes him to various locations on the North Coast Steelhead fishing and South to the Bahamas in the pursuit of bonefish on the flats.

 Jason Bowers aka “198”

-A fixture on the water at Haa-Nee-Naa for seven seasons, Jason returns this year as an owner and guide.
+A fixture on the water at Haa-Nee-Naa since 2008 seasons, Jason has became an owner in 2015.
 Jason’s passion for all things fishing is clear in every aspect of his life.
 In 2003 Jason graduated as a Fisheries Technician, a career which would find him working on may of the rivers and lakes in the West Kootenays.
 Beginning his guiding career in Northern Ontario, the pursuit of a broad spectrum of Canadian Game Fish took Jason to remote lakes and rivers in Northern Saskatchewan and the North West Territories.
 Having logged many hours on the NW Coast, Jason is also a well-rounded salt-water guide.
 Spending every moment he can on the water, when not at the Lodge Jason can be found stalking Steelhead throughout Western Washington, Idaho, and B.C.

 Robyn Bertrand aka “Bobblehead”

-Robyn has been with the Lodge since 2003, working summers while she completed her BSc. in Food and Business Management at the University of Alberta.
+Robyn has been with the Lodge since 2003, working summers while she completed her BSc. in Food Service and Business Management at the University of Alberta.
 Robyn’s career has taken her to remote Fishing and Ski Lodges throughout BC, providing a valuable range of experience and perspective.
-Returning in 2015 for her 10th season at the Lodge, Robyn is now an owner and remains a cornerstone of the operation.
-Robyn very much enjoys meeting and hosting all of our Lodge guests and friends.
-When she manages to escape the office she can be found cooking and entertaining friends and family, and pursuing Steelhead and other worldly species from the North Coast of British Columbia to the shorelines of Mexico and the Bahamas.
+Robyn returned to the Lodge in 2013, became an owner in 2015 and remains a cornerstone of the operation.
+While she doesn’t spend everyday on the water in the summer, there are few things that make Robyn as happy as playing a spring salmon on Dundas Island.

 Paul Williams aka “Two Dogs”

-Paul is kicking off his third season at Haa-Nee-Naa.
+The second most frequently asked question by guests in the winter months is: ‘Will Paul be back in the Kitchen?!’
 Originally from Australia, he is now proud to call Canada home.
+Paul has been working with us since 2008.
 Through his career as a Chef, Paul has been able to explore the globe cooking, fishing and skiing in places that many people only dream of visiting.
 His enthusiasm for working in unique, isolated environments and meeting new people from around the world make Paul an invaluable team member.
-While at the lodge, Paul will often be the first boat on the water in the morning in pursuit of a large Chinook salmon, getting in a few hours on the water before starting in the kitchen for the day.
+While at the Lodge, Paul will often be the first boat on the water in the morning in pursuit of a large Chinook salmon, getting in a few hours on the water before starting in the kitchen for the day.
 Paul is also a passionate surfer and snowboarder, traveling great distances in opposite directions in the pursuit of the perfect wave and fresh powder.